jinzhao-sun/jinzhao-sun.github.io/_pages/about.md

 **Research interests**: My research revolves around quantum computing, quantum information, and quantum many-body physics.
 My research lies in the exploration of quantum computing as a means to address problems that present challenges for classical computing.
 I aim to uncover the potential power of quantum computing, and examine whether it holds advantages in addressing quantum many-body problems.

-I have broad interest in quantum computing, quantum information, and quantum many-body physics, which include
+I have a broad interest in quantum computing, quantum information, and quantum many-body physics, which include
 * Quantum computing and quantum simulation
   *  Quantum algorithms for eigenstate problems and dynamics problems
   *  Hybrid quantum-classical computing
   *  Quantum simulation of molecules and materials
   *  Addressing the challenges with near-term quantum devices
+* Open quantum dynamics and non-Markovianity
 * Quantum error mitigation, error correction, and their intermediate forms
 * Quantum computational chemistry
 * Quantum many-body physics, e.g., high-temperature superconductivity, magnetism and topology